 Keep up to date

-We're keen to keep the community involved as we go, so we will be sending updates when there are opportunities to get involved or have your say.
+We've involved the community as the project progressed, including sending updates when there were opportunities to get involved or have your say.
+You can read the enewsletter updates.